 How do I write a simple privacy policy?

-Start by clearly describing what information you gather from your website visitors.
+Start by clearly describing what personal information you gather from your website visitors.
 Then explain where you store the information and what you do with it.
 Ask an attorney to review your policy before linking the policy in obvious places on your website.

 Is there an easier way to create a privacy policy?